Duta/focs-2015-16/README.md

 **Please don't try and upload your assignments to canvas manually!
 If you do, you'll get a mark of 0.**

-The list of current testing scripts is:

-    focs-2015-16/week-3/test_ex1.py
-    focs-2015-16/week-3/test_ex2.py
-    focs-2015-16/week-3/test_ex3.py

 If everything works out correctly you should see no further output.
-If there are any errors please contact us immediately!
+If there are any errors please contact us immediately:
+- Dan Ghica <dan@ghica.net>
+- Bertie Wheen <wheen.b@gmail.com>
+- Kelsey McKenna <kelseyjmckenna@gmail.com>